 During propellant venting after landing, the fuel interface pressure increased rapidly to an off-scale reading.
-The fuel line had frozen during venting of the supercritical helium, trapping fuel between the prevalve and the helium heat exchanger; and this fuel, when heated from engine soakback, caused the pressure rise.
-(See "High Fuel Interface After Landing" in section 16 for further discussion of this problem.)
+The fuel line had frozen during venting of the supercritical helium, trapping fuel between the prevalve and the helium heat exchanger, and this fuel, when heated from engine soakback, caused the pressure rise.
+See section 16.2.2 for further discussion.